Part 1. How to Deploy Your App

 Deploying an App on a Server

-By default, when you run an app on your computer, it is only available on localhost.
-This is a hostname that is configured on every computer to point back to the loopback network interface,[5] which means it bypasses any real network interface.
-In other words, when you’re running an app on your computer locally, it typically can only be accessed from your own computer, and not from the outside world.
-This is by design, and for the most part, a good thing, as the way you run apps on a personal computer for development and testing is not the way you should run them when you want to expose them to outsiders.[6]
+When you run an app on your computer, it is only available on localhost, a hostname configured to point to the loopback network interface, which means it bypasses any real network interface, and can only be accessed from your own computer, and not from the outside world.
+This is by design, and for the most part, a good thing, as the way you run apps on a personal computer for development and testing is not the way you should run them when you want to expose them to outsiders.

 You should never expose apps running on a personal computer to the outside world.